 The hospital team will check your blood pressure regularly during treatment.
 It's important to tell your doctor if you feel dizzy or faint.

-It's important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they're not mentioned above
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

-Some medicines, including those that you can buy in a shop or chemist, could be harmful to take when you are having aldesleukin.
+Some medicines can interact with aldesleukin or be harmful when you are having this drug.
+This includes medicines you can buy in a shop or chemist.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.